emustudio/emuStudio/docs/_pages/about.md

 Project 'emuStudio' started in 2006 as a semester project.
 I have continued to work on it afterwards, and graduated with a final thesis named *emuStudio - universal emulation platform*.
 It was my very first project in Java.

-My supervisor was https://kpi.fei.tuke.sk/sk/person/slavomir-simonak[Slavomír Šimoňák], and here I want to thank him a lot for his very concise and conceptual leadership of the first versions of the project.
+My supervisor was [Slavomír Šimoňák](https://kpi.fei.tuke.sk/sk/person/slavomir-simonak), and here I want to thank him a lot for his very concise and conceptual leadership of the first versions of the project.
 Lots of good ideas and project directions came from our discussions, of which I have only good memories.